Core Calculators

 Real-World Planning Notes

 When does air freight become worthwhile for UK imports?
-Air freight from China to the UK costs 4–7× more than sea freight per kg, but reduces your supply chain cycle from 35–40 days to 7–10 days.
+Air freight from the US to the UK costs 4–7× more than sea freight per kg, but reduces your supply chain cycle from 35–40 days to 7–10 days.
 For high-value goods (electronics, luxury items), the working capital saving and faster time-to-market often justify the premium.

 Postponed VAT Accounting (PVA): UK VAT-registered importers can use PVA to defer Import VAT payment to their VAT return, improving cash flow.
 This removes the need to pay VAT upfront at the border and wait for recovery.